TeoBouvard/nephelae/README.md

 **Spatial Sensor Data**

-Same tool as the previous one, but data is displayed as a function of space rather than time.
+Same tool as the previous one, but sensor data is displayed as a function of space rather than time.
 Hover a line to get details.
 A colorbar is displayed if only one UAV is selected.
 This visualization does not support streaming without consequent drawbacks, so you will have to click `Update Plot` if you want to fetch the latest data.

 **Sections**